Stellar Spectroscopy Using Diffraction Grating, CMOS Monochrome Sensor and Reflecting Telescopes: Introduction

-While operating at a lower resolution, the instrument embodies the similar fundamental techniques, providing a hands-on platform to observe and analyze stellar spectra across multiple spectral classes.
+While operating at a lower resolution, the instrument embodies similar fundamental techniques, providing a hands-on platform to observe and analyze stellar spectra across multiple spectral classes.
 This approach not only offers practical experience in astronomical instrumentation but also contributes to the growing field of accessible astronomical spectroscopy.
-Using a 600 lines/mm diffraction grating, a CMOS monochrome sensor, and a custom 3D-printed mount coupled to an 11-inch Schmidt-Cassegrain telescope, we constructed a spectrometer capable of dispersing starlight into well-defined spectra.
-Our targets -- Sirius (A1V, the brightest star in the night sky), Vega (A0V, a standard photometric reference), Procyon (F5IV, a nearby subgiant), Capella (G8III + G0III, a quadruple system with a primary-pair of giants), and Betelgeuse (M2Ia, a red supergiant) \citep{Gray_2003_Sir_Vega, Perkins_BG_cap, procyon0, Torres_2015_Capella_bin} -- were chosen to span a wide range of stellar types and evolutionary stages.
+Using a 600 lines/mm diffraction grating with a CMOS monochrome sensor, and a custom 3D-printed mount coupled to an 11-inch Schmidt-Cassegrain telescope (Figure \ref{fig:telescopes}), we constructed a spectrometer capable of dispersing starlight into well-defined spectra.
+Our targets -- Sirius (A1V, the brightest star in the night sky), Vega (A0V, a standard photometric reference), Procyon (F5IV-V, a nearby subgiant), Capella (G8III + G0III, a quadruple system with a primary-pair of giants), and Betelgeuse (M2Ia, a red supergiant) \citep{Gray_2003_Sir_Vega, Perkins_BG_cap, procyon0, Torres_2015_Capella_bin} -- were chosen to span a wide range of stellar types and evolutionary stages.
 Each of these stars carries historical significance in spectroscopy: Vega as the flux calibration standard, Sirius as an early benchmark in line-profile studies, and Betelgeuse as one of the first stars with a resolved stellar disk.

 The overarching aim was to demonstrate that stellar spectra from such diverse stars could be recorded and calibrated while being feasible at the institute or undergraduate research level, broadening access to hands-on observational experience.
-In doing so, the project highlights both the potential and limitations of low-cost spectroscopy, while offering an accessible framework for expanding its application in both research and education.
+While the telescopes used in this work represent significant institutional investments, the spectrometer module itself—diffraction grating, sensor, and 3D-printed mount—can be assembled at modest cost, making the approach accessible to institutions that already possess suitable telescopes.
+In doing so, the project highlights both the potential and limitations of amateur-level spectroscopy, while offering an accessible framework for expanding its application in both research and education.